EXCLUSIVE-Bain Capital seeks to raise $4 bln for new global special situations fund - sources

 By Kane Wu and Anirban Sen

-HONG KONG/NEW YORK, May 8 (Reuters) - Bain Capital is seeking to raise $4 billion for a new global "special situations fund" as the U.S. firm sees an opportunity to snap up distressed investments in a broad range of asset classes, two people familiar with the matter said.
+HONG KONG/NEW YORK, May 8 (Reuters) - Bain Capital is seeking to raise $4 billion for a new global "special situations fund" as the U.S. firm sees an opportunity to snap up distressed and equity investments, two people familiar with the matter said.

 Bain Capital kicked off the fundraising at the start of the year and has already raised about $2 billion for the new fund, said the sources, who requested anonymity as these discussions are confidential.